 Our website contains hyperlinks to many other websites.
 We are not responsible for the content or functionality of any of those external websites (but please contact us to let us know if a link is not working).

 If an external website requests personal information from you (for example a link to JustGiving to donate), the information you provide will not be covered by our privacy notice.
-Please read section 5 on Sharing your personal information.
+Please read our section on Sharing your personal information.

 8. Storing your information